-Hospital physician visits are limited to one (1) per day, except hospital physician visits to beneficiaries in Intensive or Coronary Care Units (ICU or CCU) are limited to two (2) per day.
-The Division of Medicaid covers additional medically necessary inpatient hospital physician visits with prior authorization from the Division of Medicaid or designee.
+Hospital physician visits are limited to one (1) per day, per specialty, except hospital physician visits to beneficiaries in Intensive or Coronary Care Units (ICU or CCU) are limited to two (2) per day, per specialty.
+The Division of Medicaid covers additional medically necessary inpatient hospital physician visits when documented as medically necessary.